fayolamenezes/pomodoro-timer/README.md

 2. **Open index.html in your browser:**
    You can simply double-click index.html, or

    Run a local server with VS Code Live Server extension

-3. **You can tweak it easily:**
+4. **You can tweak it easily:**
    Change focus/break duration in script.js:
+    ```bash
     let focusTime = 25 * 60; // 25 minutes
     let breakTime = 5 * 60;  // 5 minutes

  Add/Replace ambient sounds in the sounds/ folder.
  Change background image in images/bg.jpg.

 License
 This project is licensed under the MIT License.